Big Brother 7 (American season): Candidates

 Out of the twenty candidates selected to participate in the show, six former HouseGuests were not chosen by the public or the producers to enter the House.

 Future Appearances

-Janelle Pierzina and Mike "Boogie" Malin returned for season 14 as coaches to the new HouseGuests.
-Janelle Pierzina and Kaysar Ridha also returned for season 22.
+Janelle Pierzina and Mike "Boogie" Malin returned for season 14 as coaches guiding the new HouseGuests, later entering to play the game themselves.
+Janelle and Kaysar Ridha also returned for season 22.

-George Boswell, Jason "Jase" Wirey, and Janelle Pierzina returned to season 10 to host a food competition along with other Big Brother alumni.
+George Boswell, Jason "Jase" Wirey, and Janelle Pierzina returned in season 10 to host a food competition along with other Big Brother alumni.
 Danielle Reyes also made a brief appearance on season 11 to share her thoughts on the season.
-Janelle Pierzina also made future appearances on the season 8 and on season 11.
+Janelle Pierzina also made future appearances on season 8 and season 11.
+Kaysar returned to host a competition during season 25.

 George Boswell, Bill "Bunky" Miller, Danielle Reyes, Lisa Donahue, Erika Landin, Michael "Cowboy" Ellis, and Kaysar Ridha attended the premiere of season 20.

+Will Kirby continues to regularly host the jury roundtables, starting with season 15.
+He also appeared during season 22 in "Neighbour's Week", where he would tempt the HouseGuests with power and prizes.

+Janelle Pierzina and Will Kirby also appeared on a special edition of The Price Is Right, competing with other past Big Brother players.
+Will emerged as the winner, donating his $51,030 cash prize to charity.

+Danielle Reyes competed on the first edition of Big Brother Reindeer Games, a competition themed holiday spin-off.
+Despite being the third to be eliminated, she won a $5,000 cash prize.

 Outside Big Brother, Janelle Pierzina competed with season 12 HouseGuest Britney Haynes on The Amazing Race 31.
 She also appeared as a contestant on the USA Network reality competition series, Snake in the Grass.
+She competed on the second season of The Traitors, in which Will Kirby guest starred.
+In 2025, Danielle Reyes competed on the third season of the Peacock reality TV series The Traitors.